Darius Charles: Stevenage

-After starting in both of Stevenage's opening fixtures of 2011–12, Charles signed a contract extension on 11 August 2011, keeping him contracted to the club until 2013.
-Two days later, Charles scored his first goal of the season with a close range header in a 1–1 draw away at Chesterfield.
-Charles' appearances were sporadic throughout the remainder of 2011, with the player suffering from a knee injury.
-He made his first start in nearly two months in Stevenage's 1–0 away victory against Reading at the Madejski Stadium in the FA Cup on 7 January 2012, with Charles scoring the winning goal in the first-half with a finish from the edge of the area.
-Charles' season ended prematurely after he suffered a hamstring injury in Stevenage's 1–1 draw with Wycombe Wanderers on 31 March 2012, with the injury ruling him out of action for up to six weeks.
-He made 34 appearances during the season, scoring five times.
+After starting Stevenage's first two matches of the 2011–12 season, Charles signed a contract extension on 11 August 2011, keeping him contracted to the club until 2013.
+A knee injury limited his involvement for the remainder of the year, though he returned to the starting line-up in an FA Cup third round tie against Reading on 7 January 2012, scoring the only goal in a 1–0 victory at the Madejski Stadium.
+Charles sustained a hamstring injury in Stevenage's 1–1 draw with Wycombe Wanderers on 31 March 2012, with the injury ruling him out for the rest of the season.
+He made 34 appearances across the season, scoring five goals.
+Ahead of the 2012–13 season, Charles signed a new two-year contract.
+Predominantly used in defence, he made 41 appearances during the season.